-Mark-Room Room for a boat to sail her proper course to round or pass the mark on the required side.
+Mark-Room Room for a boat to sail her proper course to round or pass the mark on the required side, and room to pass a finishing mark after finishing.

 - C2.3 Add to the definition Proper Course: 'A boat taking a penalty or manoeuvring to take a penalty is not sailing a proper course.' - C2.4 In the definition Zone the distance is changed to two hull lengths.